-300 nm Cu.
+Resist and BARC were stripped using an Anatech O_2 plasma dry strip, followed by a piranha clean.
+The CVC SC4500 e-beam evaporator was then used to deposit 25 nm of Ta as an adhesion layer, followed by 300 nm Cu.
 Logitech-Orbis CMP was finally used to planarize the surface and remove Cu overburden at 4 psi down and 30 psi back pressure for 1:50 minutes.
-A Hamatech was then used again to clean the wafer of CMP debris.
+The Hamatech was then used again to clean wafer of CMP debris.